Wound Care Billing Services in Ohio

 Every OH payer has specific rules for wound care claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Wound Care Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Wound Care Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial wound care claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial wound care claims.
 We know their OH specific fee schedules, prior authorization requirements for wound care procedures, and their appeal timelines when claims are denied.
 Choosing between active wound care debridement (97597-97598) and surgical debridement (11042-11047) requires understanding tissue type removed and clinical context.

-Ohio Medicaid routes wound care patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes wound care patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own wound care authorization and billing rules that we manage.

-CGS Administrators processes Medicare wound care claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around wound measurement documentation to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare wound care claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around wound measurement documentation to prevent medical necessity denials.

 Denial Prevention for Ohio Wound Care